 Karina Quevedo, PhD, LP, is a tenured Associate Professor in the Department of Psychiatry & Behavioral Sciences.
 She directs the Health and Emotions in Adolescent Trajectories laboratory (HEAT lab).
 Dr. Quevedo completed her doctoral graduate training at the University of Minnesota Institute of Child Development (ICD) and her postdoctoral T32 training at the University of Pittsburgh Western Psychiatric Institute and Clinics.
-She has received a BA in Psychology from the University of Havana, Cuba and an MA in counseling psychology from the University of St. Thomas, MN.
-Dr. Quevedo is an active faculty member at the Center for Neurobehavioral Development.
-Her research interests span typical and atypical pathways of emotional development; brain, physiological and hormonal markers of child and adolescent adaptation; long term impact of adverse experience; and adolescent psychopathology.
-She has further interests in neuromodulation approaches to treatment resistant depression (TRD) and suicide attempts in youth.
+She has received a BA in Psychology from the University of Havana, Cuba, and a MA in counseling psychology from the University of St. Thomas, MN.
+Dr. Quevedo’s research interests span typical and atypical pathways of emotional development; brain, physiological, and hormonal markers of child and adolescent adaptation; the long-term impact of adverse experience; and adolescent psychopathology.
+She has further interests in neuromodulation approaches to treatment-resistant depression (TRD) and suicide attempts in youth and adults.
 Dr. Quevedo trains graduate and undergraduate students as both emerging clinicians and scientists and mentors post-doctoral junior scientists.